-- (a) "Open" Mathematica.
-Depending on the machine and lab, you may need to search to find it.
+- 1. Mathematica.
+This software is a huge multipurpose computational software package.
+We will use a small set of its capabilities in this class.
+As with any computer software, there is a necessary startup effort.
+The goal is to have you learn enough about Mathematica to be able to aid you in performing computations not only for Differential Equations and Linear Algebra, but for many of your math, science and engineering courses at UMD, and possibly beyond in your career. - Sources of help: online Lab 1 Mathematica Hints, instructor, TA, fellow students, lab consultant, HELP menu, Welcome to Wolfram Mathematica links, especially Get a quick overview, Learn with guided examples, Function Navigator, Virtual Book, and Documentation Center Home. - (a) "Open" Mathematica.
+Depending on the machine and lab, you may need to search through "All Programs" to find it.
 Ask if you have trouble. - (b) Numerical computations.
-Open a Mathematica Notebook.
 Use Mathematica to do the Algebra computations on the Lab 1 task sheet.
-Type SHIFT-RETURN or ENTER to tell Mathematica to evaluate an expression you have typed in. - (c) Insert a heading, including your name(s), at the beginning of the notebook.
-You will need to change the Format Style of your heading (and any comments) to anything other than Input (using the Format $\rightarrow$ Style $\rightarrow$ ...). - (d) Save your current Mathematica "notebook" to your UMD account using myfiles, or email a copy of your lab to yourself.
+Remember to type SHIFT-RETURN or ENTER to tell Mathematica to evaluate an expression you have typed in. - (c) Insert a heading, including your name(s), at the beginning of the notebook.
+You will need to change the Format Style of your heading (and any comments) to anything other than Input (using the Format \rightarrow Style \rightarrow ...). - (d) Save your current Mathematica "notebook" to your UMD account.
 Note: If you merely save a file on the machine's hard disk, there is no guarantee it will still be there when you come back.
 It is STRONGLY recommended learn how to save it on your UMD account.
 (Ask the lab consultant on duty for help.)
-Shut Down the PC/Mac, restart it, open your saved notebook, and reevaluate all your input commands (using Evaluation → Evaluate Notebook). - (e) Do the Calculus tasks on the Lab 1 Tasks sheet. - (f) Make sure your notebook is up to date by again choosing Evaluate Notebook and checking to see that the output is what you expected. - (g) Print out your notebook.
+Shut Down the PC/Mac, restart it, open your saved notebook, and reevaluate all your input commands (using Kernel → Evaluation → Evaluate Notebook). - (e) Do the Calculus tasks on the Lab 1 Tasks sheet. - (f) Make sure your notebook is up to date by again choosing Evaluate Notebook and checking to see that the output is what you expected. - (g) Print out your notebook.
 (You may want to complete the lab writeup before printing.)